MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/02-model-catalog-evaluation.md

 ---
 lab:
-    title: 'Explore and compare models'
+  title: Explore and compare models
-    description: 'Explore the model catalog to find and compare models, and evaluate model performance.'
+  description: Explore the model catalog to find and compare models, and evaluate
+    model performance.
   level: 300
   duration: 45
+  islab: true
 ---

 # Explore and compare models